Search engine optimization, or SEO, is a process your brand can use to position itself highly on search engine ranking pages (also called SERPS).

 In a lot of ways, SEO is one of the most important tools you can use to get future customers to find your business’s information online.
 It’s also an effective way to keep users coming back for more, and increase the likelihood that your newfound website visitors will be primed and ready to become eager conversions, either right away or at some point down the line.

 In short, SEO really does matter.
-In 2019 and beyond, it’s an essential strategy for businesses of all sizes to have in place.
+It’s an essential strategy for businesses of all sizes to have in place.

 But, then, this beggars another question: What goes into a successful SEO effort today?